gefei-htw/academia_tag_recommender/README.md

 ## Description

-This project aims to recommend tags for questions based on the data from the [academia.stackexchange.com](https://academia.stackexchange.com/) datadump from [archive.org](https://archive.org/details/stackexchange)
+This project aims to generate tags for questions based on the data from the [academia.stackexchange.com](https://academia.stackexchange.com/) datadump from [archive.org](https://archive.org/details/stackexchange)

  The project structure was setup using [pyscaffoldext-dsproject](https://github.com/pyscaffold/pyscaffoldext-dsproject).